wootencl/apidocs-v4/source/includes/_activities.md

 -------- | ----------- | -----------
 /activities/ | GET | List current activities.
 A query string parameter ‘parent_id’ may also be used with this API to get information about sub-activities that were initiated from a batch file upload.
 /activities/{id} | GET | Return detailed information about the specified activity.
 API applications will receive an activity ID in the API response for all operations that are asynchronous.
-/activities/{id} | PUT | Updates an existing activity.
-Useful for canceling pending activities that a client application no longer wishes to execute.
+/activities/{id} | PUT | Used for canceling pending activities that a client application no longer wishes to execute.

 The /activities/ response includes the following fields: